intelligent-username/Classification/README.md

     (Note that the 0 is not exponentiation but the iteration index.)

+    At this point in the iteration, we just have a tree with a single leaf.

+    Note: if we are classifying, then there is no clear 'average', we instead use the log-odds of the positive class proportion, $\log\left(\frac{p}{1-p}\right)$.

+    So, in other words, when we're predicting some continuous value, we always guess the mean, and when we're classifying, we always predict that the input has $log\left(\frac{p}{1-p}\right)$ chance of being in the positive class.

 2. **Compute the residuals** (prediction vs. ground truth for every sample).

     The residual for each sample can be calculated as: